How to Claim UIF South Africa: Step-by-Step Guide

 Are you looking to apply for UIF anytime soon?
 We’ll have some tips for you!
 Make sure you have all your documents in order.
 Skips the queues and uses uFiling.

-uFiling is an online system that provides to employers to register, proclaim, and payout UIF contributions.
+uFiling is an online system that allows employers to register, proclaim, and payout UIF contributions.
 The system also enables employees to apply for all UIF claims.